Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Space, Time and Space-Time in Classical and Quantum Mechanics and General Relativity. Bertrand Spacetimes

 In Appendix A \ we provide a sketch of the so called spectrum-generating algebras (SGA) method.
 It is aimed at producing the exactly solvable one-variable quantum mechanical problems.
-In this subsection we would like to put these results in a broader perspective.
-In particular, in our \ recent works [36, 37] we demonstrated that\textsl{\ all exactly} \textsl{solvable quantum mechanical problem should involve hypergeometric functions of single or multiple arguments}.
-We argued that the difference between different problems can be understood topologically in view of the known relationship between the hypergeometric functions and braid groups.
-These results, even though quite rigorous, are not well adapted for immediate practical use.
-In this regard more useful would be to solve the following problem:
+In this subsection we would like to put these results into a broader perspective.
+In particular, in our \ recent works [$37,38$] we demonstrated that\textsl{\ all exactly} \textsl{solvable quantum mechanical problem should involve hypergeometric functions of single or multiple arguments}.
+We argued that the difference between different problems can be understood topologically in view of known relationship between the hypergeometric functions and braid groups.
+These results, even though quite rigorous, are not well adapted for immediate practical use in this paper.
+More useful in the present case would be to solve the following problem:

 \textsl{For a given} \textsl{set of orthogonal polynomials find the corresponding many-body operator for which such set of orthogonal polynomials forms the complete set of} \textsl{eigenfunctions}.